gtomek/movies-list/README.md

 TODO:
 - add progress when loading more pages
+- improve error handling, i.e. retry logic and displaying e.g. a snackbar when error occurs and some data is already loaded
 - Use MockWebServer or similar to mock network connection in the UI/instrumentation tests and write more tests
 - add static code analysis tool (deteKt)